taylorwood/taylorwood.github.io/_posts/2015-07-04-markov-text.markdown

 ### Word pair sizing

-Notice if you increase the size of the word pairings, e.g. `getWordPairs 4`, the generated material starts to resemble the original text more closely --- this is because each state of your Markov map is more specific.
+Notice if you increase the size of the word pairings, e.g. `getWordPairs 4`, the generated material starts to resemble the original text more closely---this is because each state of your Markov map is more specific.
 Using a word pair size of 4 or 5 will often regenerate sentences from the source text verbatim.
 Using a value of 2 will generate much more *random* looking text, because each state consists of only one word.
 This will also depend on the amount and variety of source text used to build your Markov model.